Scabies is a mite infestation of the skin that causes tiny reddish bumps and severe itching.

 The infestation spreads easily from person to person through physical contact, often spreading through an entire household.
 Human mites can live on fomites, which are physical objects such as towels, bedding, and clothing, from which they can infect people.
 However, once away from the human body, mites do not live very long.
 Animal mites may be spread to humans and cause itching but they do not live very long or require treatment.
 Mites that cause scabies are usually destroyed by normal laundering (machine washing in hot water followed by drying in a hot dryer or ironing) or dry cleaning.
 The main risk factor is crowded conditions (as in schools, shelters, barracks, and some households).
 Scabies is not related to poor hygiene.

 Symptoms and Diagnosis

 The hallmark of scabies is intense itching, which is usually worse at night.
-The burrows of the mites are often visible as very thin lines up to 1/2 inch (about 1 centimeter) long, sometimes with a tiny bump at one end.
+The burrows of the mites are often visible as very thin lines up to a ½ inch (about 1 centimeter) long, sometimes with a tiny bump—the mite—at one end.
 Sometimes, only tiny bumps are seen, many of which are scratched open because of the itching.
-The burrows can be anywhere on the body except the face.
-Common sites are the webs between the fingers and toes, the wrists, ankles, buttocks, nipples, and, in males, the genitals.
+The bumps can be anywhere on the body, including the breasts and penis.
+The bumps do not appear on the face in adults.
+The bumps first appear on the webs between the fingers, wrists, inner elbows, underarms, along the belt line, or buttocks.
 Over time, the burrows may become difficult to see because they are obscured by inflammation induced by scratching.
-People with a weakened immune system may develop severe infestations, which produce large areas of thickened, crusted skin.
+People in warm climates develop small red bumps with few burrows.

-Last full review/revision September 2008 by James G. H. Dinulos, MD
+Last full review/revision June 2013 by James G. H. Dinulos, MD